 The nude female form elicits a number of, sometimes conflicting, potential responses from the viewer of an artwork.
 It can be seen as the depiction of a human being as a sex object, an anonymous manifestation of beauty or the nudity can be used to foreground aspects or themes within the picture.
 The most common criticism levelled at photography is that it simply imitates another art form.

-These pictures are created with the help of many talented women.
+These nude and naked portraits are created with the help of many talented women.
 The finished images are a result of a collaboration between the photographer and subject rather than an imposition of a style on them.
 Some of the subjects are models but here you are projecting elements of their character and personality; they are part of the creative process and not merely a blank canvas on which to project my viewpoint.

 It is very difficult to separate the artistic (fine art nude photography) of the nude from the erotic and the sexual.